Kuan-Liu/Kuan-Liu.github.io/city.md

 # 2. Figures and tables

-## (1) Estimated temporal R0 and daily new cases for Laval, Montegregie, Montreal, Toronto, Durham, Peel and York health regions
+## (1) Estimated temporal R0 and daily new cases for Laval, Monteregie, Montreal, Toronto, Durham, Peel and York health regions

-Table: Estimated temporal R0 and daily new cases for Laval, Montegregie, Montreal, Toronto, Durham, Peel and York health regions as of  Jun 14, 2020
+Table: Estimated temporal R0 and daily new cases for Laval, Monteregie, Montreal, Toronto, Durham, Peel and York health regions as of  Jun 14, 2020

     City       New confirmed cases by infection date    Expected change in daily cases    Effective reproduction no.
 ------------  ---------------------------------------  --------------------------------  ----------------------------